nquanbao/svg-logo-maker/README.md

     A short and simple permissive license with conditions only requiring preservation of copyright and license notices.
 Licensed works, modifications, and larger works may be distributed under different terms and without source code.

 ## Contributing
-    need more modifing the content
+    Tried to work more class and function

 ## Tests
-    run as a test at local computer
+    run node index.js to test the result

 ## Questions